7 Types of birth control without estrogen

 Whatever the reason, if you’re considering switching birth control methods, it’s worth having a frank discussion with your doctor about your contraceptive options.
 There are several birth control methods without this hormone so it’s important to talk to your healthcare provider to find the best method for you, from oral contraceptives to natural family planning methods.
 In the meantime, check out some of the options you might want to consider:

 1. The mini pill (progestogen-only pill)

-The mini pill is usually available with a prescription, but can now be purchased over the counter in some UK pharmacies.
+This type of birth control pill is usually available with a prescription, but can now be purchased over the counter in some UK pharmacies.
 The mini pill is 93% effective with typical use and more than 99% effective with perfect use.

 A type of long-acting contraception, IUD stands for intrauterine device - these are small plastic or metal objects that are inserted into the uterus.
 There are two types of IUD, the hormonal IUD (only containing progesterone), and the hormone-free copper IUD.
 IUDs can be a useful option for those who want a long-term birth control option that they don’t want to think about every single day.

 The copper IUD works by releasing copper into the womb.
 This alters your cervical mucus, making it harder for sperm to reach an egg and survive.
 As with the combined pill, it can also stop fertilized eggs from implanting, preventing you from getting pregnant.

 Most women can use an IUD as their chosen method of birth control, but you may not be able to use one if:

 - There’s a possibility that you’re pregnant